How to Build Your Business Case for a BPM System: Getting Budget

 Firstly lets look at why your business case might not be persuading your leadership team to invest in BPM.

-(a) the BPM system
+(a) the Business Process Management system

 and